bparanj/crystal/computer/electronics/terms/cathode-anode.md

 ## Level 3: Explanation for an Undergraduate Student

-For an undergraduate in electronics, understanding cathodes involves delving into their behavior in various devices and the underlying principles:
+This involves delving into their behavior in various devices and the underlying principles:

 1. In Vacuum Tubes:
    - Thermionic emission: Electrons are emitted from a heated cathode surface.